pepstock-org/Charba-Wiki/docs/defaults/DefaultsCharts.md

 // --------------------------------------
 // GLOBAL, for all charts (whatever type)
 // --------------------------------------
-IsAnimationCollectionKey key = IsAnimationCollectionKey.create("myKey", AnimationType.NUMBER);
+AnimationCollectionKey key = AnimationCollectionKey.create("myKey", AnimationType.NUMBER);
 // creates and gets an animation configuration item by my key AnimationCollection configuration = Defaults.get().getGlobal().getAnimations().create(key);
 // sets and gets duration option to the animation configuration